-Four extensions seem most immediately valuable.
-First, \emph{retrieval-augmented examination}: the agent receives project summaries as parameters but cannot access student-submitted artifacts.
+\paragraph{Retrieval-augmented examination.} In both Fall 2025 and Spring 2026 the agent received project summaries as parameters but could not access student-submitted artifacts.
 If it could reference specific slides or code, it could ask ``On slide 7, you claim 94\% accuracy.
 Walk me through how you validated that number.''
 This would further close the gap between artifact quality and demonstrated understanding.

-Second, \emph{formative deployment}: the same infrastructure could support low-stakes practice examinations throughout the semester, letting students test understanding before high-stakes assessment.
-At \$0.42 per session, a more immediate application is attaching a short oral comprehension check to every written assignment, a pass/fail conversation verifying that the student can explain what they submitted.
-This converts the system from a semester-end assessment tool into a continuous authenticity layer.
+\paragraph{Formative deployment.} The same infrastructure could support low-stakes practice examinations throughout the semester, letting students test understanding before high-stakes assessment.
+At a marginal cost on the order of \$1 per 10 minutes of graded exam time in the above-subscription regime (Section~\ref{sec:cost}), a more immediate application is attaching a short oral comprehension check to every written assignment, a pass/fail conversation verifying that the student can explain what they submitted.
+It converts the system from a semester-end assessment tool into a standing check attached to every assignment.

-Third, \emph{human-in-the-loop audit}: the grading council should flag edge cases for human review: high disagreement among models, large deviations from prior student performance, or transcripts suggesting technical difficulties.
-The goal is a hybrid where AI handles the volume and humans handle the judgment calls.
+\paragraph{Validated expert re-grading of the flagged subset.} The decomposition-informed audit rule already in place fires on roughly 3\% of Spring 2026 exams (Section~\ref{sec:reliability}), and instructor + TA review of those flagged cases is now treated as a core step of the protocol.
+The next step is a controlled validation study (blinded expert re-grading of a random subset with pre-defined scoring criteria), so the gap from inter-rater reliability to validity against expert judgment can be measured rather than asserted.

-Fourth, \emph{accessibility by design}: future deployments should offer ungraded practice examinations so students can familiarize themselves with the voice interface before the stakes are real, configurable time limits for students with accommodations, a choice of agent voice and speaking pace, and a text-based alternative for students unable to use the voice format.
-Our experience (students with anxiety accommodations found the AI format less stressful) suggests that thoughtful accessibility design could make AI-administered orals more inclusive than human-administered ones for some populations.
+\paragraph{Accessibility by design.} Spring 2026 shipped the live transcript display.
+The accommodations enumerated in Section~\ref{app:discussion} (configurable time limits and pacing, a choice of agent voice and speaking rate, an ungraded practice run, and a text-based alternative for students who cannot use voice) remain to be built, and moving the suggestive accessibility observations there from preliminary to validated would need a systematic study of students with disabilities, which we have not conducted.